 While you are developing a cube, you typically recompile and rebuild it frequently.
 If you are using a large data set, you might want to limit the number of facts in the fact table, in order to force the cube to be rebuilt more quickly.
 To do this, do one of the following:

 If you build the cube in the Architect, specify a value for Maximum Number of Records to Build.

 Build the cube in the Terminal and specify the pMaxFacts argument.
-See “Building a Cube in the Terminal” earlier in this chapter.
+See “Building the Cube Programmatically” earlier in this chapter.